-- 1. written in (or translated into) Arabic; - 2. executed before a notary public; - registered, by physical attendance, in a Commercial Register to be established by each of the seven Emirates (not all of the Emirates have done this); and - 4. notice of the charge must be given by publication in at least one Arabic-
+- i. written in (or translated into) Arabic; - ii. executed before a notary public; - iii. registered, by physical attendance, in a Commercial Register to be established by each of the seven Emirates (not all of the Emirates have done this); and - iv. notice of the charge must be given by publication in at least one Arabic-